elastic/elasticsearch-sql-odbc/README.md

 The project is CMake enabled, which generates the environment-dependent build pipeline.
 This is a general build requirement.

-The building itself is then delegated to the platform-specific tools (MSVC or make).
+The building itself is then delegated to the platform-specific tools.

+CMake 3.14 or newer is required for building with Visual Studio 2019.

 ### External libraries/headers